bytex-solutions/snamp/docs/connectors/http-acceptor.md

 > Host and port for these endpoints can be configured in `/etc` folder inside of SNAMP installation (read **Configuration** section in Administrator's Guide).

 Many instances of this Resource Connector shares the same endpoints.
+But instance of this connector receives measurements only if **InstanceName**/**ComponentName** matches to **resource name**/**group name** respectively.
+All other measurements will be ignored by instance of the connector.

 ## Connection String
 Connection String is not used by HTTP Acceptor.

 ## Configuration Parameters
-JMX Resource Connector recognizes the following parameters in addition to Data Stream Connector:
+HTTP Acceptor recognizes the following parameters in addition to Data Stream Connector:

 Parameter | Type | Required | Meaning | Example
 ---- | ---- | ---- | ---- | ----